Charles94jp/NameSilo-DDNS/readme.md

 To solve the problem of changing public IP, you can purchase a domain name and use DDNS (Dynamic Domain Name Server) to resolve the domain name to your broadband's IP.
 This will allow you to access your home devices by accessing a **fixed domain name**.

 To achieve this, you need a computer that is always running to run this DDNS program.

+### IPv6

+Telecom operators are currently equipped with IPv6 addresses for broadband.
+Just enable the IPv6 function on the router, and make sure that the computer has an IPv6 address and a DNS server address to use IPv6 to connect to the Internet.

+As long as the router's firewall policy does not restrict external network traffic from accessing the internal network, you can access internal network machines through IPv6 addresses without NET mapping!